Print

 • 1 large shallot, finely chopped

-• red chili flakes to taste (I used a pinch)
+• red chili flakes, to taste (I used a pinch)

-• 2 cloves of garlic, minced
+• 2 cloves garlic, minced

-• 1-inch piece of fresh ginger root, grated
+• 1-inch piece fresh ginger root, grated

 • 1 vegan bouillon cube

-• 2 tsp maple syrup or honey
+• 2 teaspoons maple syrup or honey

 Instructions